jianzhnie/CyberAttackSimulator/docs/source/agent_training.rst

 - logger - An optional custom logger to override the use of the default module logger.

 - output_dir - An optional output path for eval output and saved agent zip file.
-If none is provided, a path is generated using the yawning_titan.AGENTS_DIR, today’s date, and the uuid of the instance of YawningTitanRun.
+If none is provided, a path is generated using the cyberattacksim.AGENTS_DIR, today’s date, and the uuid of the instance of CyberAttackRun.

 - auto - If True, setup(), train(), and evaluate() are called automatically.